krustev03/SoftUni-ASP.NET-Core-Project/README.md

 ##### This web platform is created and designed for the lovers of the fitness and training.

 ##### Here a user can do many things:
-* Go to the shop and order supplements or equipments for fitness, or both
+* Go to the shop and order supplements or equipments for fitness, or both (If you do the payment with Stripe, use this card code: 5555 5555 5555 4444)
 * Simple and easy make his own training program/s with the Training Schedular
 * See the latest news about fitness industry
 * Chat in real time with other people that are interested in fitness